How deep the Father's love for us,

 (written by Stuart Townend)

-Every now and then there’s a story in the Bible that touches my heart in a way that leaves me speechless.
+Every now and then, I read a passage in the Bible that touches my heart in a way that leaves me speechless.
 Literally speechless – nothing at all to say.
-And that isn’t an easy task considering I’m someone who makes a living out of speaking about passages from the Bible.
+And that isn’t an easy task considering I’m someone who makes a living out of talking - and talking specifically about the Bible!

-But last week, I found myself at that exact point as I was preparing to give a sermon on the story of the Prodigal Son (see Luke 15:11-32).
+But recently I found myself at that exact point as I was reading and meditating on the story of the Prodigal Son (see Luke 15:11-32).

 Yeah yeah yeah.
 Been there, done that.
 A professional preacher like me could give 15 sermons on that easily.
 No problem, right?